MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/custom-models.md

 ## Prerequisites

-- To deploy custom models, you need [Azure Machine Learning Enterprise edition](https://azure.microsoft.com/pricing/details/machine-learning/).
+- To deploy a web service, you need [Azure Machine Learning Enterprise edition](https://azure.microsoft.com/pricing/details/machine-learning/).

 - You need an Azure Data Lake Storage Gen2 storage account associated with your Azure Studio instance to use this feature.
 For more information, see [Create an Azure Data Lake Storage Gen2 storage account](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account)